<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 In this article we will discuss:

-1. The effects that the upcoming 2024 elections may have on Encompass Health employees in relation to the Tax Cuts and Jobs Act.
+1. The effects that recent tax legislation may have on Encompass Health employees under the One Big Beautiful Bill Act (OBBBA).

 2. Strategic financial moves such as Roth conversions, tax-loss harvesting, and gifting to minimize tax exposures in wait of possible tax reforms.